-At a distance of 111 km from Pune, 124 km from Lonavala, 210 km from Nashik and 224 km from Mumbai, Bhimashankar Temple is ancient pilgrimage center located near Karjat in the Ghat region of Sahyadri hills in Maharashtra.
-This is one of the top places of pilgrimage in Maharashtra and also one of the best pilgrimage places to visit near Mumbai.
+At a distance of 111 km from Pune, 124 km from Lonavala, 210 km from Nashik, and 224 km from Mumbai, Bhimashankar Temple is an ancient pilgrimage center located near Karjat in the Ghat region of Sahyadri hills in Maharashtra.
+This is one of the top places of pilgrimage in Maharashtra, and also one of the best pilgrimage places to visit near Pune.

-Bhimashankar Temple is dedicated to Lord Shiva and is considered as one of the 12 holy Jyotirlinga shrines in India, and among the must-visit places as part of Pune tour packages.
-The other Jyotirlinga shrines in Maharashtra are Vaidyanath near Parli, Trimbakeshwara near Nashik, Grishneshwar near Aurangabad and Aundha Nagnath Temple in Hingoli.
+Bhimashankar Temple is dedicated to Lord Shiva and is considered one of the 12 holy Jyotirlinga shrines in India, and among the must-visit places as part of Pune tour packages.
+The other Jyotirlinga shrines in Maharashtra are Vaidyanath near Parli, Trimbakeshwara near Nashik, Grishneshwar near Aurangabad, and Aundha Nagnath Temple in Hingoli.
 Bhimashankar is also the source of the river Bhima, which flows southeast and merges with the Krishna River near Raichur.

-It is believed that the original temple of Bhimashankar was built in 12th century CE.
-However, there is no evidence remains dating to that period have been found.
+It is believed that the original temple of Bhimashankar was built in the 12th century CE.
+However, no evidence remains dating to that period has been found.
 The temple was renovated by Chimaji Antaji Bhide Naik in 1733 CE followed by some repair works by Dikshit Patwardhan in 1766 CE.
 A well was constructed in the complex by Raghunathrao Peshwa.
 The famous minister of the Peshwas, Nana Phadnavis carried out a lot of renovations, including the construction of the shikhara.
 It is one of the famous places to visit in Pune.

 Timings: 4.30 AM - 3 PM and 4 PM - 9.30 PM.